UtpalMattoo/dcker_mcp_setup/README.md

 ## Status

-A working sandbox with clear upgrade paths for stronger health checks, richer dashboards, and additional service-onboarding contracts.
+Sandbox with upgrade paths for stronger health checks, dashboards, and service-onboarding contracts.